AmazingAmpharos/OoT-Randomizer/README.md

   * New Boomerang trail inner & outer color settings, including a "Rainbow" option.
   * New Bombchu trail inner & outer color settings, including a "Rainbow" option.
   * New Mirror Shield Frame color setting.
+* Added options to `Background Music` and `Fanfares` for randomly selecting only from [custom music](https://wiki.ootrandomizer.com/index.php?title=Readme#Custom_Music_and_Fanfares).

+#### Updated Settings/Tricks
+* `Lens of Truth` setting has been removed and replaced with several independent tricks.
+  * `Lensless Wasteland`: assumes you can navigate the Wasteland to the Colossus without the Lens of Truth.
+  * `<Area> without Lens of Truth`: assumes you can complete the given area without the Lens of Truth.
+Note that MQ and Vanilla dungeons have separate tricks.
+  * Shadow Temples are split into two separate areas for these tricks.
+  * Glitchless logic now requires Lens (or an appropriate trick) for some checks, particularly in Shadow Temple.
+  * Glitched logic may sometimes assume you can do something without lens regardless of trick settings.
 * New tricks
   * `Dodongo's Cavern Vines GS from Below with Longshot` - use the Longshot to avoid the staircase.
   * `Forest Temple First Room GS with Difficult-to-Use Weapons` - use a sword or Deku Sticks to jumpslash, or Bombs as child.